Follow CMAC on Facebook

 Most of the time we will begin with directed free skiing.
 This is the most important time of the day for learning.
 The coaches will instruct the kids on stance, carving, balance, etc., by doing different drills, or by taking them to challenging terrain.

 If the kids are executing the new skills well, then it is time to bring them into drill courses and gate training.
-We will bring the Mighty-Mite Prep skiers into the gates around mid season, but may use drill courses sooner to teach technique and tactics.
+We will bring the Mighty-Mite Prep skiers into the gates around Week 4, but may use drill courses sooner to teach technique and tactics.
 A typical day:

 • 8:45 AM Meet, directed free skiing, drills and instruction.